‘THE BRINK’Steve Bannon Doc is Scariest Movie of the Summer

-Moreover, Bannon seems to be perfectly comfortable hobnobbing with the super-elite, people like his former boss Goldman Sachs ex-CEO John Thornton, Blackwater’s CEO Erik Prince, and the camera-shy Robert Mercer (who has now distanced himself from his former protegé) – the organ grinders for whom the likes of Bannon and Farage are the monkeys – as well as one of his current bankrollers, a Chinese billionaire and Mar-A-Lago member called Miles Kwok, who is wanted in China for money laundering and fraud.
+Moreover, Bannon seems to be perfectly comfortable hobnobbing with the super-elite, people like his former boss Goldman Sachs ex-CEO John Thornton (Thornton says he never supported or financed Bannon), Blackwater’s CEO Erik Prince, and the camera-shy Robert Mercer (who has now distanced himself from his former protegé) – as well as one of his current bankrollers, a Chinese billionaire and Mar-A-Lago member called Miles Kwok, who is wanted in China for money laundering and fraud.

 The film starts out in February 2017, with Bannon at a low ebb, having just been cast out into the wilderness – allegedly for urging Trump to assign blame to “both sides” for the deaths that occurred during the Charlottesville neo-Nazi march, but possibly also for telling journalist Michael Woolf that a meeting between Donald Trump Junior and Russian contacts was “treasonous”.

 He tries to get back in the game by hitting the rubber-chicken circuit to campaign for some fringe-y Republican candidates like Roy Moore, whose candidacy for a Senate seat ran into difficulties when nine women accused him of sexual misconduct (some while they were underage) – accusations that proved far more damaging than Moore’s history of racism-tinged remarks.

 With his candidates trounced in the 2018 US mid-terms, Bannon turns his attentions toward Europe, with the goal of spreading the “populist nationalist agenda throughout the world”, seemingly deaf to the irony that he is in fact globalising nationalism.